wawa-wahoonito/Sublime_Copilot_Public/ReadMe.md

 The next few steps involve:

 1. Installing Node-js runtime
-2. Installing two pacakges in sublime (LSP and LSP-copilot) and setting it up
+2. Installing two pacakges in sublime (LSP and LSP-copilot) and setting them up